magfje/wordle-clone/README.md

 # wordle-clone

- A wordle clone in norwegian
+A work-in-progress wordle clone in norwegian